-In relation to the aforementioned conflict, there were no adverse effects on the Association's operations in 2022 and 2023, nor does management expect a significant impact thereof in the following period.
+In relation to the aforementioned conflicts, there were no adverse effects on the Association's operations by the end of 2024 nor does management expect a significant impact thereof in the following period.
 On the other hand, due to the continuation of conflicts between countries and further macroeconomic instability, an additional negative impact on the global economy can be expected, especially on energy prices, fluctuations in exchange rates, interest rates, stock market activities, supply chain disruptions and increased inflationary pressures, which may indirectly affect the Association's business activity.

-28. IMPACT OF THE GLOBAL MACROECONOMIC INSTABILITY ON THE ASSOCIATION'S BUSINESS ACTIVITY (Continued)
+30. IMPACT OF THE GLOBAL MACROECONOMIC INSTABILITY ON THE ASSOCIATION'S BUSINESS ACTIVITY (Continued)